 Intricate Colours – La Candelaria, Bogota

+This is one of the first pieces we encountered while taking the Bogota Graffiti Tour.
 I love this one out of the sheer intricacy in the design.
 There is just so much going on.
 From the centrepiece inspired by the natives and traditional culture in the region, to cryptic runes and modern hieroglyphs, it’s a wall I could stare at for hours.

 Jellyfish – Santa Marta

-Sometimes they’re relatively simple, like this jellyfish in Santa Marta.
+Sometimes they’re relatively simple, like this jellyfish we found in Santa Marta.
 I love this one because even though it appears quite basic on first glance, the layering of colours and shading creates a lot of depth.

 Much Needed Colour – Medellin